OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-13.md

 ## 1 Samuel 13:12

-I said, ‘Now the Philistines will come down against me at Gilgal, and I have not sought the favour of the Lord.’
-So I forced myself and offered the burnt offering.”
+I thought, ‘The Philistines will soon descend upon me at Gilgal, and I have not sought the Lord’s favour.’
+So I felt compelled to offer the burnt offering.”

 ## 1 Samuel 13:13